 Cumberland Island adventure guide

 Explore Cumberland Island on Georgia's southern coast, hiking, camping and backpacking amidst herds of wild horses, Spanish moss-draped gnarled oak, and Carnegie family mansion ruins.

-￼Though now desolate, the island is steeped in history, once a oceanfront playground for the social elite.
-Few man-made structures punctuate the shoreline wilderness in the island’s 16 mile length.
+￼Though now desolate, the island is steeped in history, once an oceanfront playground for the social elite.
+Few man-made structures punctuate the shoreline wilderness in the island’s 16-mile length.
 The most impressive – and imposing – structure is a stately estate the Carnegie family called Dungeness.
 It now stands in ruins, its ivy-covered shell a mere suggestion of the immense grandeur that life once held for Cumberland Island residents nearly a century ago.

 ￼Time seems to stand still on Cumberland, frozen on the day in 1925 when the Carnegie family left, turning its herd of horses free to roam the island and graze on sea oats.
 Generations later, their equine descendants, now wild, still roam Cumberland Island today.